-- The Company will only deal with any High Risk Items, and the Customer will only give such goods to the Company, if the Company has expressly agreed in writing to deal with those High Risk Items and the Customer or the Customer's authorised agent has complied with all relevant law including, in the case of Dangerous Goods, the Dangerous Goods Act 1974 and associated regulations, and the requirements/procedures set out in the Standards Association of New Zealand Code of Practice for the Transport of Hazardous Substances on Land as amended from time to time.
+- The Company will only deal with any High Risk Items, and the Customer will only give such goods to the Company, if the Company has expressly agreed in writing to deal with those High Risk Items and the Customer or the Customer's authorised agent has complied with all relevant law including, in the case of Dangerous Goods, the Land Transport Rule - Dangerous Goods 2005, the current International Air Transport Association (IATA) regulations and the International Maritime Dangerous Goods (IMDG) regulations.

 - The Customer acknowledges that the Company is not in a position to ascertain the contents of any consignment given to it for delivery and will not under any circumstances be deemed to be aware of the contents.